Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Active ingredient in this medicine: salicylic acid
+Active ingredients: salicylic acid

-What this medicine is for
+What it is used for

 For the treatment of common warts and plantar warts.

-|Visual appearance||Straw coloured solid waxy stick.
+Straw coloured solid waxy stick.

 Kids' Health - Topics - Warts